BioCanRx v2.0: Setting the Stage for Network Renewal

 Please note that if applicants plan to use BioCanRx Core Facilities in the conduct of their proposed research, the facility leader(s) should be listed as an applicant team member and should receive funding in the proposed budget to conduct the planned work.
 The Core Facility budget should be developed in collaboration with the Core Facility leader or delegate.

 In keeping with the collaborative nature of the BioCanRx network and the investment of the NCE Program in creating and fostering networks, it is expected that project leaders will share data and/or research deliverables arising from their projects with other network investigators in a timely fashion, whenever possible.

-BioCanRx Management and the Research Program Executive Team will evaluate EOI submissions to validate the current proposed research program renewal strategy, and will also provide feedback to applicant teams to aid in preparation of a subsequent LOI submission to be considered for inclusion in the BioCanRx NCE renewal application, and subsequent funding in Cycle II, if successful.
-Evaluation criteria for EOI submissions will include:
+BioCanRx Management and the Research Program Executive Team will evaluate LOI submissions to validate the current proposed research program renewal strategy and will also provide feedback to applicant teams to aid in preparation of a subsequent full application and funding in Cycle II, if successful.
+Evaluation criteria for LOI submissions will include:

-- Relevance to the BioCanRx mandate (i.e., transition of novel innovations in cancer biotherapeutics);
+- Relevance to the Cycle 2 BioCanRx mandate

 - Scientific excellence, creativity and innovation, in an international context;

 - Applicability or benefit to the advancement of current technologies within the BioCanRx research portfolio, given the priority areas advanced by BioCanRx;